AI-boosted rare event sampling to characterize extreme weather: Derivation of the computational speedup factors

+In practice, we estimate the variance of RES, $\hat{\sigma}_{RES}(a)^2$, empirically from only 10 independent realizations of the algorithm, as running a larger number of experiments is computationally expensive.
+Consequently, the estimate of $\hat{\sigma}_{RES}(a)^2$ itself is subject to sampling error.
+In Section~\ref{sec:error_bars_DMC}, we also present alternative estimates of the variance using only a single realization of the algorithm.

-\section{Computing error bars for the DMC algorithm}
+\subsubsection{Computing error bars for the DMC algorithm}

-To compute variance estimates with the DMC algorithm, we performed 10 independent runs of the algorithm with the same hyperparameters and the same initial conditions.
-We then computed the \emph{empirical} variance of the return period estimates across the 10 runs.
+To compute the empirical variance estimates with the DMC algorithm, we performed 10 independent runs of the algorithm with the same hyperparameters and the same initial conditions.
 The same methodology is used in \cite{lepriol2024using,ragone2018computation,ragone2021rare}.

 However, it is possible to compute variance estimates for the DMC algorithm using a single realization of the algorithm \cite{lee2018variance, webber2019, abbot2021rare}.
 As discussed in \cite{abbot2021rare}, two different approaches can be used to estimate the variance in DMC: one that systematically overestimates it, and another that underestimates it.
-For a general DMC estimator $\hat{f_\psi}$ of the quantity $\mathbb{E}[\psi(X_k)]$, defined via Eq.~(4) in the main text, the \emph{pessimistic} variance estimate, which leans toward overestimation, is given by
+For a general DMC estimator $\hat{f_\psi}$ of the quantity $\mathbb{E}[\psi(X_k)]$, defined via Eq.~\eqref{eq:unbiased_estimator} in the main text, the \emph{pessimistic} variance estimate, which leans toward overestimation, is given by

 Here, $\mathrm{anc}(X_k^j)$ identifies the index of the original ancestor at $t=t_0$ from which the trajectory $X_k^j$ descends.
 Conversely, an \emph{optimistic} estimator, which tends to underestimate the variance, is expressed as